apache/solr-operator/docs/solr-cloud/managed-updates.md

 Only the common service uses the `publishNotReadyAddresses: false` option, since the common service should load balance between all available nodes.
 The other services have individual endpoints for each node, so there is no reason to de-list pods that are not available.

-When doing a rolling upgrade, or taking down a pod for anytime, we want to first stop all requests to this pod.
+When doing a rolling upgrade, or taking down a pod for any reason, we want to first stop all requests to this pod.
 Solr will do this while stopping by first taking itself out of the cluster's set of `liveNodes` , so that other Solr nodes and clients think it is not running.
 However, for ephemeral clusters we are also evicting data before the pod is deleted.
 So we want to stop requests to this node since the data will soon no-longer live there.